Aeronca L

-The Aeronca L was a 1930s American cabin monoplane designed and built, in small numbers, by Aeronca Aircraft.
+The Aeronca L is a 1930s American cabin monoplane designed and built, in small numbers, by Aeronca Aircraft.
 It differed significantly from other Aeronca planes by the use of radial engines, streamlining, and a cantilever low wing.

 Design and construction

 Quite unlike other Aeronca designs, the Model L was a "cantilever" (no external struts for bracing) low-wing monoplane, that featured side-by-side seating in a completely enclosed cabin.
 The design reflected the greater attention being paid to aerodynamics in the period, including large wheel spats for the fixed undercarriage and a Townend ring for the engine.
 The aircraft was of mixed-construction with a welded steel fuselage and wings with spruce spars and ribs, all covered with fabric.

 Initial attempts to use Aeronca's own engines proved inadequate, and the company turned to small radial engines from other suppliers, particularly neighboring Cincinnati engine manufacturer LeBlond.

 Operational history

 The Model L was mainly flown by private pilot owners.
 The plane was not a big seller.
 Difficulty with engine sources, and a destructive flood, in 1937, at Aeronca's factory at Cincinnati's Lunken Airport, took the energy out of the program, and Aeronca went back to high-wing light aircraft.